chilam27/Stock_Price_Prediction/README.md

   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f4.png">
 </p>

 - Bullish marubozu candle: white shaved bottom and top candle with a size much larger than the average candle.
-Function: the difference between close and open price need to be positive and bigger than the average candle by 1.5 times, high equals close and low equals open price of the day.
+Function: the difference between close and open price need to be positive and bigger than the average candle by 1.5 times, high equals close, and low equals open price of the day.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f5.png">
 </p>

 - Bearish marubozu candle: black candle version of bullish marubozu candle.
-Function: the difference between close and open price need to be negative and bigger than the average candle by 1.5 times, high equals open and low equals close price of the day.
+Function: the difference between close and open price need to be negative and bigger than the average candle by 1.5 times, high equals open, and low equals close price of the day.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f6.png">
 </p>

 - Hammer candle:  the lower wick of the candle should be about two times the size of the candle body; the candle still has a body but no upper wick.
-Function: high equals open price of the day, the difference of the close and low price is bigger than the difference between close and open prices multiplies by 1.5 times.
+Function: high equals the open price of the day, the difference of the close and low price is bigger than the difference between close and open prices multiplies by 1.5 times.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f7.png">
 </p>

 - Shooting star candle: the inverted hammer candle.
-Function: low equals close price of the day, the difference between high and open price is bigger than the absolute value of the difference between open and close price multiplies by 1.5 times.
+Function: low equals the close price of the day, the difference between the high and open price is bigger than the absolute value of the difference between open and close price multiplied by 1.5 times.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f8.png">
 </p>

-- One white soldier pattern: the open of a white candle has to be above the close of the previous day black candle and The close of the white candle has to be above the open of the previous day candle.
-Function: the difference between close and open price needs to be positive and bigger than the average candle by 1.5 times, open of the candle needs to be bigger than the close price of previous candle and close of the candle needs to be bigger than the open price of the previous candle.
+- One white soldier pattern: the open of a white candle has to be above the close of the previous day's black candle and The close of the white candle has to be above the open of the previous day's candle.
+Function: the difference between close and open price needs to be positive and bigger than the average candle by 1.5 times, open of the candle needs to be bigger than the close price of the previous candle, and close of the candle needs to be bigger than the open price of the previous candle.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f9.png">
 </p>

 - One black crow: the open of a black candle has to be below the close of the previous day and the close of the black candle has to be below the open of the previous day.
-Function: the difference between close and open price needs to be negative and its absolute value needs to be bigger than average candle by 1.5 times, open of the candle needs to be smaller than the close price of previous candle and close of the candle needs to be smaller than the open price of the previous candle.
+Function: the difference between close and open price needs to be negative and its absolute value needs to be bigger than the average candle by 1.5 times, open of the candle needs to be smaller than the close price of the previous candle and close of the candle needs to be smaller than the open price of the previous candle.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f10.png">
 </p>

 - Bullish engulfing pattern: the open of a white candle must be below the low of the previous black candle and the close of the white candle must be above the high of the previous candle.
-Function: the difference between close and open price needs to be positive, the open is smaller than the low price of the previous candle, the close is bigger than the high price of the previous candle, and the difference of close and open price of previous day needs to be negative.
+Function: the difference between close and open price needs to be positive, the open is smaller than the low price of the previous candle, the close is bigger than the high price of the previous candle, and the difference of close and open price of the previous day needs to be negative.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f11.png">
 </p>

 - Bearish engulfing pattern: the open of a black candle must be above the high of the previous white candle and the close of the black candle must be below the low of the previous candle.
-Function: the difference between close and open price needs to be negative, the open is bigger than the low price of the previous candle, the close is smaller than the high price of the previous candle, and the difference of close and open price of previous day needs to be positive.
+Function: the difference between close and open price needs to be negative, the open is bigger than the low price of the previous candle, the close is smaller than the high price of the previous candle, and the difference of close and open price of the previous day needs to be positive.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f12.png">